 • Ward’s method: the distance between two clusters is the increase of the squared error from when two clusters are merged, which is related to distances between centroids of clusters (Ward, 1963).

-The effect of the linkage clustering method is very important as it significantly affects the obtained hierarchical clustering (Raffinot, 2018a).
-The single linkage tends to produce a “chaining” effect in the tree (described later in Section 12.3.1) and an imbalance of large and small groups, whereas the complete linkage typically produces more balanced groups, and the average linkage is an intermediate case.
-Ward’s method often produces similar results to the average linkage.
-Figure 12.2 shows the dendrograms corresponding to the four different linkage methods for some S&P 500 stocks corresponding to different sectors during 2015-2020.
+The effect of the linkage clustering method is very important as it significantly affects the hierarchical clustering obtained (Raffinot, 2018a).
+Single linkage tends to produce a “chaining” effect in the tree (described in Section 12.3.1) and an imbalance of large and small groups, whereas complete linkage typically produces more balanced groups, and average linkage is an intermediate case.
+Ward’s method often produces similar results to average linkage.
+Figure 12.2 shows the dendrograms corresponding to the four different linkage methods for some S&P 500 stocks corresponding to different sectors during 2015–2020.
 Various numbers of clusters can be achieved by cutting the tree at distinct heights; for instance, four clusters can be acquired through suitable cuts, although they differ depending on the linkage methods used.

 Dendrograms of S\&P 500 stocks (with cut to produce four clusters).